 The Mobile Technology Guide provides information for mobile device users of the University of Colorado Anschutz Medical Campus (UCD-AMC).
-Resources featured here include "apps" as well as "moblized" websites and work with a variety of devices including the iPhone, iPad, and Droid.
+Resources featured here include apps developed for specific devices as well as responsive websites that work with a variety of devices including the iPhone, iPad, and Droid.
 While most of these applications and websites are accessible to anyone, the guide also includes links to and information about several subscription databases available only to primary affiliated UCD-AMC students, staff and faculty.
 These restricted resources are noted as "UCD-AMC only" and the user must log in with his/her name and institutional ID for off-campus access.

 Skyscape Clinical Calculator (formerly Archimedes).
 Includes many common calculations including drug dosing.